-The STEM Program is a curriclum based around educating students in four specific disciplines and those disciplines are Science, Technology, Engineering, and Mathematics; hence the term STEM.
-This methodology treats these four disciplines differently compared to non-STEM Curriculm, they are treated in a interdisciplinary and applied approach.
+The STEM Program is a curriculum based around educating students in four specific disciplines and those disciplines are Science, Technology, Engineering, and Mathematics; hence the term STEM.
+This methodology treats these four disciplines differently compared to non-STEM Curriculum, they are treated in a interdisciplinary and applied approach.
 This means that the four subjects are integrated in such a manner that they form a cohesive educative paradigm that better simulates the real-world applications of these four subjects.
 This approach to teaching these four fields means that people who pursue careers in one of these fields are better prepared and more flexible in a variety of situations regarding these four subjects than people who haven't received a STEM education.

 NAWCTSD and the STEM Program

 The Naval Air Warfare Center Training Systems Division (NAWCTSD) supports Navy and Department of Defense (DoD) Science, Technology, Engineering and Mathematics (STEM) programs throughout the Central Florida community and beyond.
 Through the National Defense Education Program (NDEP), NAWCTSD is addressing the nation’s challenge to educate, train, recruit, and retain personnel in STEM-critical skills in shortfall disciplines for National Security and Defense.

 The Navy’s STEM is built around five priorities:

 - Inspire the next generation of scientists and engineers (S&Es).

 - Engage students and build their STEM confidence and skills through hands-on learning activities.